 The Score: 102-127

-Our second day started with blue skies and a trip for some to Weymouth in the morning.
+Our second day started with blue skies and a trip for some in the morning.
 The afternoon game produced a win for W&E against a club that has only 31 members, and a club house that that is smaller than ours!
 In fact it was so small the teams had to stagger their stops for tea as they couldn't all fit in at once!!
 The second sitting was fortunate to have their tea break when the rain started!

 The Score: 120-98

 More rain, but didn't dampen spirits.